rimonim/embedplyr/paper/paper.md

 ## Embed Dictionaries

-I use Distributed Dictionary Representation (DDR) as a showcase for **embedplyr**'s functionality.
-DDR enables the application of validated psychometric lexicons [e.g. @boyd2022] to rich, embedding-based semantic representation [@garten2018].
+Distributed Dictionary Representation (DDR) enables the application of validated psychometric lexicons [e.g. @boyd2022] to rich, embedding-based semantic representation [@garten2018].
 This is achieved by retrieving pretrained word embeddings for each word in the dictionary, and averaging them to create a single vector---the DDR.
 The dictionary construct can then be measured by comparing text embeddings to the DDR.

-DDR is ideal for studies of abstract constructs like emotions, that refer to the general gist of a text rather than particular words.
-The rich representation of word embeddings allows DDR to capture even the subtlest associations between words and constructs, and to precisely reflect the *extent* to which each word is associated with each construct.
-It can do this even for texts that do not contain any dictionary words.
-Because embeddings are continuous and calibrated by design to the probabilities of word use in language, DDR also avoids difficult statistical problems that arise due to the strange distributions of word counts [see @teitelbaum2024, chap.
-16].

-In the following example, I construct DDRs for high and low anxiety.
-For the sake of the example, I use made-up dictionaries.
+In the following example, DDRs are constructed for high and low anxiety using example dictionaries.
 Once embeddings are produced for each word in the dictionary, they are averaged using `average_embedding()`.
 By default this is a simple mean, but `average_embedding()` also supports the geometric median [@cardot2022], weighted geometric median, and weighted mean, including weighting by word frequency or smooth inverse frequency [@arora2017].

 ```r